Kryptonite vs ABUS Bike Locks — Which One Is Harder to Beat

 The winner for mid-range commuter value: Kryptonite Evolution Series 4.

-Budget tier — honestly, neither, but if forced to pick, ABUS 410.
+Budget tier — honestly, neither, but if forced to pick: ABUS 410.

-Now let’s actually explain why.
+Now let’s get into why.

 Budget Locks Under $50 — ABUS 410 vs Kryptonite KryptoLok